tamas-len/obsidian-notes/content/ib/English-Lang-Lit-A/Mrs. Midas.md

 apostrophe: when the speaker directly addresses the reader\
 → drawing your sympathy

+- It is a loving relationship
+- The speaker does occupy a stereotypical wifely role
+- even this doesn’t work out: “lack of thought for me” “selfishness, greed”

+symbolic position of many wives\
+Midas forgot his wife

 I was just curious so I highlighted every word related to shiny, gold, yellow etc.